Hair Loss On Keto: Common Causes and Remedies

 The study went on to say that in Japan, there is an infant version of the keto diet that is called the ketone formula, but it does not contain sufficient amounts of biotin.
 Biotin deficiency is a big deal in infants.
 It can cause skin rashes, seizures, developmental delays, poor muscle tone, and hair loss.

 Researchers of the study found that at week nine, the typical symptoms of biotin deficiency were hair loss and dermatitis was found in the ketogenic biotin-deficient (KBD) diet group only, which shows that the ketogenic diet may cause a biotin deficiency that leads to hair loss (9).

-Luckily, a biotin deficiency is easy to treat because biotin supplements should be able to get you back to where you need to be so that you stop losing hair.
+Luckily, a biotin deficiency is easy to treat because biotin supplements and biotin rich foods should be able to get you back to where you need to be so that you stop losing hair.